cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 which these objects appear in (what could have been his own copy of) the *Histories* with no further commentary, as if he meant to go back to Herodotus’ text to study the objects more carefully.
-Nevertheless, the author-practitioner's framing of these objects also brings into focus more of his voice by establishing what to him is knowledge worth preserving, and the ending of this entry all but confirms this desire to impart his wisdom and also keep learning from others:
+Nevertheless, the author-practitioner's framing of these objects also brings his voice into focus by establishing what to him is knowledge worth preserving, and this entry's ending all but confirms this desire to impart his wisdom and continue learning from others:

 > As small peddlers lay open small wares in order to buy richer ones &
 > to profit more and more, so I, from a desire to learn, am exposing